 This year, our gathering was hosted by the Zeiteninsel open air museum near Marburg in central Germany, located beautifully in the Lahn river valley, surrounded by low forested mountains.
 A more idyllic setting is hard to come by.

-After spending the weekend soaking up the medieval atmosphere in beautiful Marburg, my boyfriend and I set the time machine further back to the Stone Age and joined the few other early birds at the gathering Sunday evening.
+After spending the weekend soaking up the medieval atmosphere in beautiful Marburg, my friend and I set the time machine further back to the Stone Age and joined the few other early birds at the gathering Sunday evening.
 Monday was the big arrivals day, and it was great to see all my friends again.

 This year, the gathering was very different for me.
 My two best friends, one of whom got me into this environment five years ago, couldn’t attend this year, and so I felt like I had to find my own place within the gathering.
 It used to always be the three of us doing everything together.
 Sleeping next to each other, cooking together, doing crafts together, organising the annual Stone Age fashion show together, and so on.
 But now, I was the only one representing ‘the Danish Delegation’, as our Stone Age father so kindly calls us.
 It’s not like I was completely alone, though.
-My boyfriend was there for the first few days, and I really enjoyed sharing this part of my life with him.
+My friend was there for the first few days, and I really enjoyed sharing this part of my life with him.
 I also already knew most of the other attendants, and I did eventually figure out where I fit into the whole equation.
 I’m not the most skilled of people (in fact, I can’t sew to save my life), but I try my best.
 This year, unfortunately, I wasn’t in the right headspace to focus on acquiring new skills, but it’s something I will focus on much more in the coming years.
 I left the gathering feeling more inspired than ever, and I feel so eager to learn.

 The days at the gathering were long and hot, and I spent them mostly doing different crafts and organising the fashion show.
 I made a small leather purse to hide my phone, created some jewellery from amber and wooden beads and made a beautiful pattern on a wooden pendant using a flint blade.